NFL Draft Rumors: Deshaun Watson On The Chicago Bears’ Draft Radar

 As usual, when the NFL draft draws closer, draft scouts take their time to access and breakdown each college player involved.
 The scouts at ESPN currently have the Clemson quarterback ranked as the No. 3 rated passer available.
 That ranking comes after Watson led the Tigers, who defeated the Alabama Crimson Tide in the BCS National Title game.

 Watson is sitting behind North Carolina’s Mitch Trubisky and DeShone Kizer, the junior quarterback at Notre Dame.
-In fairness, each of the three quarterbacks have flaws.
+In fairness, each of the three quarterbacks has flaws.

 Trubisky is raw as a passer, which is due to the fact that he is a one-year starter.
 There is always a risk when it comes to taken a QB that does not have much experience taking snaps.
 A few advantages also come with the lack of experience.